OfficeDev/VBA-content/VBA/Word-VBA/articles/coauthors-object-word.md

 ## Remarks

-The  **CoAuthors** collection contains all the co-authors in the document (authors that are actively editing the document).
+The  **CoAuthors** collection contains all the co authors in the document (authors that are actively editing the document).

 ## Example

-The following code example gets the number of co-authors in the active document.
+The following code example gets the number of co authors in the active document.

 ```vb